-- Free software, theme or plugin.
+- Free software, theme, or plugin.

 #08.
 Stay above the fold

-Above the fold means the line before visitors have to scroll down to see the rest of a web page content.
+Above the fold means everything that is visible in the window before you have to scroll down to see the rest of a web page content.

 To learn more about content upgrades and how to create them, check out this post.

 #11.
-Don’t neglect your footer section!
+Don’t neglect your footer section

 Finally, if you have a footer section in your blog, make good use of it, don’t let it go to waste.